 - 1. The basics of the management of industrial safety.
 Prevention of man-made disasters.
 Definitions and criteria. - 2.
 Fields, organisation and system of procedures of industrial safety. - 3.
 Tasks of the operator, authority and local government related to industrial safety; system of measures of prevention and preparation. - 4.
 Applying and reviewing systems (standards) for work health and safety and environmental management. - 5.
 International, EU and national legislation related to the protection against major accidents involving dangerous materials. - 6.
-Industrial safety tasks of legislation related to critical infrastructure. - 7.
+Industrial safety tasks of regulation related to the resilience of critical entities. - 7.
 Prevention of nuclear accidents and related industrial safety tasks.